 Automation in Real Estate: A Primer on Smart Buildings and Digital Twins

 The MIT Real Estate Innovation Lab and EY are taking part in an educational webinar series on the topic of Automation.
-The third of four webinars featured MIT REIL Director Dr. Andrea Chegut, EY Global Real Estate, Hospitality, Selina Short and Lendlease Innovation Leader, Bill Ruh.
-In this educational exchange, the discussion focused specifically on Smart Buildings and Digital Twins and how they have the potential to provide value for owners, operators, investors, and designers across the entire lifecycle of a real estate asset.
+The third of four webinars featured MIT REIL Director Dr. Andrea Chegut, EY Global Partner in Real Estate Hospitality, Selina Short, and Lendlease Innovation Leader, Bill Ruh.
+In this educational exchange, the discussion focused specifically on Smart Buildings and Digital Twins and their potential to provide value for owners, operators, investors, and designers across the entire lifecycle of a real estate asset.

 To help organizations think about what automation means, EY and MIT’s Real Estate Innovation Lab have been producing a series of webinars looking at the future of automation in real estate – cutting through the hype, exploring what’s happening now to understand what will come next.

 In the second part of this series, we will look at Smart Buildings and Digital Twins and how they are starting to become mainstream concepts in how buildings are designed and operated.

 While NASA first developed “pairing technology” during the Apollo 13 mission in 1969 and Smart Buildings have been around since 2000, these relatively new concepts – which were once only presented as science fiction – are now coming to the fore.
 This article aims to explore what these two technologies are and how they have the potential to provide value for owners, operators, investors, and designers across the entire life-cycle of a real estate asset.